syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 {% endtabs %}

-Step 9: Create a new MemoryStream method with name as **CreatePowerPoint** and include the following code snippet to **create a PowerPoint document in Blazor** Server-Side application.
+Step 9: Create a new MemoryStream method with name as **CreatePowerPoint** and include the following code snippet to **create a PowerPoint document in Blazor** Server app.

 {% tabs %}